CALI TECHNOLOGIES

 Product

-Cali Activity is the transaction-activity surface of the Cali platform.
-It consolidates on-chain events into a single, investigator-grade table with risk bands, detectors, entity context, typologies, and an AI panel that explains why activity appears risky and where to start reviewing.
+Cali Activity is the transaction-activity surface of the Cali Technologies investigation platform.
+It consolidates on-chain events into a single, investigator-grade table with risk bands, detectors, entity context, typologies, and a Cali Panel that surfaces structured risk context, analysis notes, and where to start reviewing.

 Built for high-volume alert queues, case investigations, and law-enforcement work where every row must be cleared, escalated, or documented.